jakearchibald/interop/2026/selection-process.md

 The Interop 2026 dashboard is published.
 Proposal authors are provided with feedback and the original GitHub issues are closed.
 Participants publish announcements of the launch.

+## External communication

+Goals:

+* Help developers understand the reasons why particular proposals were chosen, and why others were not.
+* Present the final decisions as having cross-organization consensus.
+* Allow individual organizations to present their own view of particular proposals.

+Prior to publication of final decisions:

+* Organizations may make public statements regarding their support, objection to, or preference for particular proposals.
+* Organizations must not comment on the actual or predicted position of other organizations.
+* Organizations must not make predictions on how discussion within interop will go.

+During proposal selection:

+* Organizations must not preempt the publication of final decisions.
+* Organizations must not comment on non-public details of the selection meetings.

+Publication of final decision:

+* The decision should provide justification for selection or rejection.
+This may be brief and vague, but honest.
+* For rejected proposals, organizations may choose to be on the record about their opposition.
+* If rejection is unanimous between organizations, this should be stated.

+After publication of final decisions:

+* Organizations may make public statements regarding their support, objection to, or preference for particular proposals, even in cases where the final decision did not go that way.
+This must be framed as acceptable compromise.
+* Organizations must not use combative language in relation to the proposals.
+For example, they must not suggest they won a battle vs other organizations.
+* Organizations must not reveal non-public details of the process.

+Individuals involved in the selection process are bound by the rules of 'organizations' above.
+Other individuals employed by member organizations are not bound by the same rules, but organizations are encouraged to handle disagreements internally.